 On this day in history, March 27, 1778, Captain Abraham Whipple runs the USS Columbus aground.
 Whipple was one of the most prominent American seamen of the Revolution.
 He grew up in the heavily shipping-oriented city of Providence, Rhode Island and became captain of his own ship in his 20s.
 When the American Revolution drew near, Whipple led the expedition of citizens from Providence that destroyed the HMS Gaspee, whose captain had been harassing colonial shipping in Narragansett Bay.

 In June, 1775, Rhode Island created the first American navy and Whipple was given command of the lead ship, the Katy.
 Within days, Whipple had fired the first shot of the war at a British vessel and taken the war's first British prize when he captured the armed sloop Diana.
 Soon, Congress built its own navy and Whipple was appointed captain of the 24 gun frigate Columbus.
-His first mission was to sale with Commodore Esek Hopkins (his cousin) to the Bahamas, where they captured a large trove of military supplies and the Royal Governor of the colony.
+His first mission was to sail with Commodore Esek Hopkins (his cousin) to the Bahamas, where they captured a large trove of military supplies and the Royal Governor of the colony.

 Whipple then sailed the New England seas, capturing British ships.
 Eventually, he was given orders to oversee the outfitting of two new ships in Newport and to clean up the Columbus.
 On March 27, 1778, the Columbus was chased by a British squadron and forced Whipple to run her aground.
 Whipple and the sailors escaped, but the British burned the ship.
 Whipple then received orders to break the blockade of Narragansett Bay to take news of the American victory at Saratoga to France.
 Whipple successfully broke the blockade by stealth at night and damaged several British ships along the way.